-Coffee is an exceptional product – aromatic drink with pleasant bitterness, so invigorating and delicate.
+Coffee is an exceptional product – aromatic drink with a pleasant bitterness, so invigorating and delicate.
 By the way, it is the second most popular product in the world (after oil).
 Coffee is consumed by every second inhabitant of the planet, and if you’re also coffee addicted – you’ve found the right place!

-Before we start, you need to understand that “the best” is rather personal subjective experience and it totally depends on your personal preferences and taste.
-Also we’re not focusing now on professional cupping and scoring, which performed by teams of professionals from different parts of the world.
+Before we start, you need to understand that “the best” is a rather personal subjective experience and it totally depends on your personal preferences and taste.
+Also, we’re not focusing now on professional cupping and scoring, which performed by teams of professionals from different parts of the world.
 We think that for most people those acidity, that cuppers enjoy, is often unpalatable.

 Arabica and robusta beans have their unique qualities and purpose.
-Common differences are associated with flavor profiles, growth conditions and price.
+Common differences are associated with flavor profiles, growth conditions, and price.
 In order to expand your knowledge in this area – we suggest to check the key differences between these two types:

-- The climatic conditions required are also different: Robusta requires warmer and more humid climate.
-Important aspect of arabica cultivation is sensitivity of trees: they are susceptible to diseases and can’t really tolerate temperature changes.
+- The climatic conditions required are also different: robusta requires a warmer and more humid climate.
+An important aspect of arabica cultivation is the sensitivity of trees: they are susceptible to diseases and can’t really tolerate temperature changes.
 For a good harvest, trees require a stable climate.

-Flavor and taste: arabica has a wide range of flavors – from sweet and mild to sharp and tart.
+Arabica has a wide range of flavors – from sweet and mild to sharp and tart.
 Arabica beans have a smell that resembles blueberries and other fragrant fruits (when using a dry or semi-dry method of processing).
 It has a slight/pleasant acidity and a bit of bitterness.
 The smell of roasted beans resembles perfume with fruity notes and sugary tones.

 But why does it have such a specific taste?
 Well, one of the reasons is high caffeine content compared to arabica.
-At first, this may seem like a positive trait, but in fact caffeine creates more bitter taste.
-Interestingly enough, some robustas, they are not only valued in espressos for deep taste and good crema, but also considered as best coffee beans for espresso in general.
+At first, this may seem like a positive trait, but in fact, caffeine creates more bitter taste.
+Interestingly enough, some robustas, they are not only valued in espressos for deep taste and good crema but also considered as best coffee beans for espresso in general.

 Creating a blend is quite difficult and painstaking work, which is comparable to an art.
 After all, you need to know the characteristics of each type of beans in order to get a good mix in the end.

-A “single origin” – coffee beans selected from one region and farm, and processed by the same method.
+A “single-origin” – coffee beans selected from one region and farm, and processed by the same method.
 Such coffee is always discernible.
 It can be recognized even by its distinctive smell and flavor.

 So, now you should understand the difference between arabica and robusta, and we move forward to another important aspect of “the best coffee”.

 Climatic conditions, soil, altitude and distance to the sea – absolutely all that matters.
 Even if it’s growing on neighboring plantations, it can vary in taste significantly.
 Therefore, while purchasing coffee in the store, you need to check its full name, the type of coffee, country, city, mountains, farm and even the port of shipment.

-- brazilian coffee is strong and full-bodied with a tart-nutty taste;
+- Brazilian coffee is strong and full-bodied with a tart-nutty taste;

-- guatemalan – coffee with a taste of chocolate and notes of flowers and spices;
+- Guatemalan – coffee with a taste of chocolate and notes of flowers and spices;

-- indian coffee is strong and with chocolate flavor;
+- Indian coffee is strong and with chocolate flavor;

-- kenya is a sort of coffee with light winey acidity and berry aroma.
+- Kenya is a sort of coffee with light winey acidity and berry aroma.

 What are the best coffee beans to buy?
 Well, again.
 It’s only a matter of taste!
 There’s no right answer here.

 Some coffees, due to their flavor and taste profiles, are better roasted to certain colors/grades.
-For instance, kenyan coffee is famous for its high acidity, but it becomes bitter when it’s overroasted.
+For instance, Kenyan coffee is famous for its high acidity, but it becomes bitter when it’s overroasted.
 Whereas, Sumatra coffee has low acidity and it becomes much better when it’s roasted longer.

 Darker roasts give more bitterness in coffee flavor.
 Some people like when dark roast coffee is prepared in an espresso machine, which enhances this characteristic significantly.
 On the contrary, light roast coffees will be more acidic, comparing to dark roasted ones.
-Particular coffee origins, for examples from Central America, will perform great in lighter roast because their acidity balances other flavor components within the beans.
+Particular coffee origins, for example from Central America, will perform great in lighter roast because their acidity balances other flavor components within the beans.

 Of course, coffee roasting grades are related to colors.
 There are light, medium, medium-dark, dark and heavy roasting types.
 Light roasts usually better retain original flavors of the beans, than darker roasts.
-That’s why light roasting is predominate for specialty coffee.
+That’s why light roasting is predominant for specialty coffee.

 Current world trends in coffee consumption show that dark roasts are the most popular.
-Medium-dark and dark roasts coffees have heavier body, comparing to light and medium roasts.
+Medium-dark and dark roasts coffees have a heavier body, comparing to light and medium roasts.
 Generally, dark roasts have more spicy, bitter, smoky and sometimes even burnt taste.

 Basically, it’s all about the taste and flavor.
 You can drink light roasts in the morning and dark ones – in the evening.
 It’s all about your preferences!